Yassin Fortuné: FC Sion

 In May 2018, after three years of not making a professional appearance for the senior Arsenal club, Fortuné had rejected a new three-year contract offer to stay with the club and agreed to four-year deal with FC Sion of the Swiss first division with Arsenal agreeing to transfer, becoming his first professional club.

 It wasn’t until on 16 September 2018 when Fortuné made his professional debut for Sion against Lausanne-Sport.
 Six days later, on 22 September 2018, he made his league debut for the club, in a 4–1 loss against FC Thun.
 Fortuné scored his first goal during his first professional start on 30 September 2018 for Sion against Luzern.
 After making his debut for the club, he appeared in a number of matches.
 His second goal for the club then came on 11 November 2018, in a 2–1 win over FC Zürich.

 Loan to Angers

 In 31 January 2021, he was loaned to French Ligue 1 club Angers.
 He only made one substitute appearance for Angers during the loan.

 Loan to Cholet

 On 10 August 2021, he moved on a new French loan to Cholet, this time in the third-tier Championnat National.

+Loan to Polissya

+On 17 January 2024, Fortuné was loaned by Polissya Zhytomyr in Ukraine.

+Vizela

+On 4 August 2025, Fortuné signed a two-season contract with Vizela in Portuguese second tier.